 ❏ Use demographic data and analysis to determine whether there should be a different formula for rural and urban locations (i.e., 1 for every 15,000 residents may be every mile in an urban are, but every 50 miles in a rural area).

 Based on these recommendations, the Peanut Gallery is providing a state list detailing how may drop boxes would be needed for each Georgia county, based on their number of registered voters, to be compliant with EAC’s guidelines.

-The ACLU of Georgia and All Voting is Local have also weighed in by urging the GA Secretary of State and the State Election Board to adopt commonsense drop box strategies.
+Other groups have also weighed in by urging the GA Secretary of State and the State Election Board to adopt commonsense drop box strategies.
 Read the full letter they sent Brad Raffensperger.

 Did you know that the public can attend Board of Registration and Elections meetings?

 These meetings are open to the public by Georgia law.
 Georgia Open Meetings Act.

 Become a Peanut Gallery Volunteer Monitor at our next training on the 4th Tuesday of the month at 6 pm.
 Sign up Here